How to Apply

 To apply to the MAT program, all applicants must have a bachelor's degree in their intended content area or a bachelors degree and at least 24 content hours (grade of 'B' or higher in each content course) in their intended content area.

-Applications received after February 14 will be reviewed on a space-available basis.
+Applications received after February 20, 2024 will be reviewed on a space-available basis through May 1, 2024.

 Applicants to the program complete the Graduate School Application